-- □ Your computer has been tested and found compatible only with major memory cards available as of May 2010.
-However, not all memory cards are guaranteed of compatibility. - □ SD memory cards (up to 2 GB), SDHC memory cards (up to 32 GB), and SDXC memory cards (up to 64 GB) have been tested and found compatible with your computer. - □ The SD memory card slot on your computer does not support the high-speed data transfer feature of the SDXC memory card.
+- Your computer has been tested and found compatible only with major memory cards available as of September 2010.
+However, not all memory cards are guaranteed of compatibility. - □ SD memory cards (up to 2 GB), SDHC memory cards (up to 32 GB), and SDXC memory cards (up to 64 GB) have been tested and found compatible with your computer.